What Is Rhubarb? (And How Do You Cook it?)

 Get more tips for freezing fruits and vegetables.

 Now comes the fun part.
 Although rhubarb is a vegetable, we usually treat it like a fruit by using it on its own or in combination with other fruit in pies, crisps, jams, muffins, and quick breads.
+Rhubarb stalks are stringy like celery, but they break down during cooking, so de-stringing is not necessary.
+Often too tart on its own, rhubarb pairs wonderfully with other fruits to create a complex sweet-tart flavor.
+Berries, apples, oranges, and peaches are all good flavor partners for rhubarb.

 This top-rated recipe is a great example of a simple way to turn tart rhubarb into a sweet and easy dessert.
 The video shows you how to put it all together.